 Alternatively, use firm semi-hardwood cuttings from the current season's growth and they should strike reliably.
 Plant in a quality potting mix and keep lightly moist at all times.

-Planting Conditions for Woolly Grevillea
+Ideal Conditions for Planting Woolly Grevillea

 Grevillea lanigera is hardy in a range of climate and soil conditions.